-The event welcomed Andrew Page, Head of Commercial Services at Anglian Water, and co-chair of the Project 13 Capable Owner Group; Richard Lennard, Head of Clients, Programme and Project Partners (PPP) at Sellafield; and Paul Sexton, General Manager of Alliance Management at Scottish Water.
+On behalf of the Project 13 development group, Lucy Howard welcomed Andrew Page, Head of Commercial Services at Anglian Water, and co-chair of the Project 13 Capable Owner Group; Richard Lennard, Head of Clients, Programme and Project Partners (PPP) at Sellafield; and Paul Sexton, General Manager of Alliance Management at Scottish Water.

 A capable owner “develops sustainable enterprises built on long term business to business relationships.”
 This sentiment was echoed across each of the leaders’ presentations.
 After 17 years at Anglian Water, Andrew Page stressed the importance of alignment, how commitment must start from the top, and the benefits of choosing the right partners: “Enterprises are made up of large companies and small companies… each business is just as important as the other.
 When sourcing and scoring tenders, less than 30 per cent of marks were associated with costings.
 Most marks were based on an organisation’s ability to demonstrate the right approach, i.e., collaboration, having the right people with the right attitude and way of thinking, and finally, the right environment that nurtures possibility.”